tytydraco/yessleep/out/I_was_hired_as_a_substitute_teacher_Im_not_sure_what_Im_teaching.md

 My hand froze on the chalkboard.
 I tried to turn but I was stuck.

 The whispering grew.
 Like bees, angry, humming.

+Swarming.

 The lights dimmed, taking on a late evening glow.

 Heart hammering, I summoned all my will and moved my head about a quarter of an inch.